Outdoor Environments for Health and Well-being

 This is what you study

-The programme is aimed at students from different academic or professional fields and provides scientific perspectives and concepts within the relevant subjects in an interdisciplinary context that can be used to understand and explain the interactions between people and the physical outdoor environment, as well as to apply the acquired knowledge in different societal contexts.
+This programme is aimed for students from different academic or professional fields.
+It provides scientific perspectives and concepts within the relevant subjects in an interdisciplinary context which can be used to understand and explain the interactions between people and the physical outdoor environment, as well as to apply the acquired knowledge in different societal contexts.

-Examples of subjects include the interdisciplinary research discipline that studies nature-assisted therapy/health promotion and the role of outdoor environments for learning and development, e.g. within outdoor education and habilitation, but also broader perspectives such as spatial planning or landscape design informed by environmental psychology.
+Examples of subjects include the interdisciplinary research discipline that studies nature-assisted therapy/health promotion and the role of outdoor environments for learning and development, e.g. within outdoor education and habilitation.
+It also include broader perspectives such as spatial planning or landscape design informed by environmental psychology.
 Special attention is given the importance of outdoor environments for individual development, quality of life, well-being and health.

 National and international approaches to integration of green environments in an urbanisation/densification context focusing on public health through access to natural environments are studied.
 The health aspects will cover promotion as well as illness prevention and treatment.
 These concepts include an understanding of the influence of green environments with indirect (e.g. increased physical activity) as well as direct (e.g. reduced negative effects of stress) health effects.

 The programme also deals with the specific role of public space in relation to emotions and restorative mechanisms important for public health.
 Students are given assignments to practice various methods used to survey the use, experience and effects of different outdoor environments such as gardens, parks, forests and other types of natural environments and public spaces, including the role of animals in everyday life.

 Each course contains 2 to 4 campus meetings, which each consists of 1 to 3 days of lessons and examinations.

 Want to know more?
 You can read the syllabus at the student web.